 The owner of a guard dog will be liable for any damage done by the animal.
 Which means you could be in trouble if the dog harms an innocent party, or even if it harms an intruder.

 Guard Dogs and the Law

 There are of course laws around owning a guard dog that you must adhere to.
-If you do have a guard dog in your home, then you must have clear signs stating the fact at every entrance and fence to your home.
+If you do have a guard dog in your home, then you must follow guard dog laws in the UK.
+You must have clear signs stating the fact at every entrance and fence to your home.
 This mean that you are completely covered if someone is injured by your guard dog.
 If there is not ample warning in and around your home signifying a guard dog, then any damage done while you dog is not restrained will make you liable.
 It is also required within UK law that there is a handler who has complete control over the dog present at all times.

 There are certain breeds that must not be used as guard dogs, by law.
 As of 1975 dogs banned from being guard dogs are;

 - Japanese Tosa

 If you are found to have a guard dog of these breed then you could be prosecuted and fined up to £5000.